bmarenco/dalebobot/README.md

 python check_for_bobada.py -b userhandle1 userhandle2 ... userhandleN
 ```

-Login in your Twitter account is handled by the `config`module.
+Login to your Twitter account is handled by the `config`module.
 This module is exactly the same as the one in [this Tweepy tutorial](https://realpython.com/twitter-bot-python-tweepy/).
-This module reads the authentication credentials from the environment variables `CONSUMER_KEY`, `CONSUMER_SECRET`, `ACCESS_TOKEN` and `ACCESS_TOKEN_SECRET`.
+It reads authentication credentials from the environment variables `CONSUMER_KEY`, `CONSUMER_SECRET`, `ACCESS_TOKEN` and `ACCESS_TOKEN_SECRET`.
 To set them, export them before running the program:

 ```bash